Frequently Asked Questions

 It’s all within reach, of course, but given the many possible variables, I would need more details to provide a quote.

-Absolutely.
-I encourage clients to bring a variety of outfits to capture a range of looks, from polished and professional to expressive and bold.
+Whatever it takes to meet your objective.
+At a minimum — unless it’s an Express Headshot — I encourage clients to bring a variety of outfits to capture a range of looks, from polished and professional to expressive and bold.

 • How long does a headshot session take?